Evaluation Assurance Level

 Erasable programmable read-only memory

-A person who ensures that when maintenance or repairs are undertaken to ICT equipment that uncleared personnel are not exposed to information they are not authorised to access.
+A person who ensures that when maintenance or repairs are undertaken to ICT equipment, uncleared people are not exposed to information they are not authorised to access.

 Encapsulating Security Payload

-The Evaluated Products List is the definitive list of certified information and communications technology products for use by Australian and New Zealand government agencies in the protection of government information as required by the Australian Government Information Security Manual.
+The list of certified information and communications technology (ICT) products for use by Australian and New Zealand government agencies in the protection of government information as required by the Australian Government Information Security Manual (ISM).

 Evaluation Assurance Level (EAL1 through EAL7)